Role-Specific Applications

 “My first workflow was generic—should I rebuild it?”

-That’s common and fine.
+That’s common.
 Many department heads also do IC work.
 Many ICs have coordination responsibilities.
 Build multiple workflows if needed—one for each mode of work.
-The framework handles this by being modular.
+The overhead of maintaining two simple workflows is lower than the frustration of one workflow that fits neither role well.

 “How do I know if my workflow is role-appropriate?”